littlemove/drafteable/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+You've got test under spec/ and `bundle install` should take care of all gem dependencies for development.

+## TODO

+1. Write generator to create migration with draft field on model.